 Time is precious when you are a parent trying to get all of your work tasks done before the end of the day.
 If you feel like you don’t know where your time is going and you are struggling to get all of your to-do’s done, then a time management app or service is a great tool to try.
 With a time tracker like Toggl, you can clock every second you are working so that you can see how long each task is taking you.
 When you are aware of how you spend your time, you will be better prepared to handle deadlines and manage your workload.

 Keep Life and Work Separate

-It can be really tempting to blur the lines between work life and home life, especially when you are working from home.
-However, it’s essential that you set your hours for work and stick to those without bringing work into areas of your life.
-When you take your work phone to bed or answer emails at the dinner table, it can affect your relationships and cause you excess stress.
-Even though you are trying to balance everything, by not taking time to relax and enjoy home time, you will end up feeling burned out.
+It can be tempting to blur the lines between work life and home life, especially when working from home.
+However, you must set your hours for work and stick to those without bringing work into areas of your life.
+Taking your work phone to bed or answering emails at dinner, it can affect your relationships and cause stress.
+Even though you intend to balance work and life, failing to take time to relax will leave you feeling exhausted.